Hydrothermal processes along mid-ocean ridges

 Fluid inclusion and melt inclusion lab at Department of Geosciences

-The fluid inclusion laboratory at the Department of Geosciences, UiT, is equipped with a Linkam THMS600 heating-freezing stage and with a Linkam TS1400XY heating stage.
-The facilities allow studies of fluid and melt inclusions in a temperature range from -180 up to +1300°C.
+The fluid inclusion laboratory at the Department of Geosciences, UiT, is equipped with two Linkam THMS600 heating-freezing stages and with a Linkam TS1400XY heating stage.
+The facilities are suitable for studies of fluid and melt inclusions in a temperature range from -180 up to +1300°C. An infrared Olympus BX-53 microscope equipped with an InGaAs infrared camera sensitive to 2200 nm allows petrographical and microthermometrical studies in various opaque minerals, including pyrite, Fe-rich sphalerite, stibnite, tourmaline, etc. The ultraviolet setup allows determination of hydrocarbon bearing inclusions.

-In collaboration with the Department of Physics and Technology, we have purchased a confocal Renishaw micro-Raman system for determination of volatiles and solid phases entrapped in fluid and melt inclusions.
-The system shall be set up by the end of 2020.
+In collaboration with the Department of Physics and Technology, we run a confocal Renishaw micro-Raman system for determination of volatiles and solid phases entrapped in fluid and melt inclusions.

-Our expertise covers a broad range of magmatic-hydrothermal and hydrothermal mineral deposits, including porphyry Cu-Au deposits, base metals skarns, Carlin-like deposits, epithermal Au deposits, VMS and recent submarine hydrothermal deposits, as well as in pegmatites.
+Our expertise covers a broad range of magmatic-hydrothermal and hydrothermal mineral deposits, including porphyry Cu-Au deposits, orogenic Au deposits, sediment-hosted Cu deposits, base metals skarns, Carlin-like deposits, epithermal Au deposits, VMS and recent submarine hydrothermal deposits, as well as in pegmatites.

 At the Department of Geosciences we also have the sample preparation equipment for complete preparation of double-polished fluid and melt inclusion wafers.